GoogleChrome/web.dev/src/site/content/en/blog/requestvideoframecallback-rvfc/index.md

 ---
 title: |
-  Perform efficient per-video-frame operations on video
+  Perform efficient per-video-frame operations on video with `requestVideoFrameCallback()`
 subhead: |
   Learn how to use the `requestVideoFrameCallback()` to work more efficiently with videos in the browser.
 authors:
   - thomassteiner
 date: 2020-06-29
-updated: 2020-08-14
+updated: 2020-08-17
 hero: hero.jpg
 alt: Film roll.
 description: |